 - a.
 Students are expected to keep their hair neat, well groomed, and out of their faces. - b.
 Hair may not be spiked, have designs shaved next to the scalp; or be dyed or bleached a color unnatural to hair colors.
 Designs cut into eyebrows are also prohibited. - c.
-Boy's hair must not extend below the top of a shirt collar, the middle of the ear, or below their eyebrows. - d.
+Boy's hair must not extend below the top of the collar of a dress (polo style) shirt, the middle of the ear, or below their eyebrows. - d.
 Boys may not have ponytails, rat-tails, Mohawks, or faux-hawks. - e.
 Mustaches and beards are not permitted.
-Faces must be clean shaven and sideburns must be neatly trimmed not extending below the ear.
+Faces must be clean shaven and sideburns must be neatly trimmed not extending below the ear. - f.
+Campus administration will have final determination.